TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Index.rst

 - Minimum required version of PHP is installed.
 - Required PHP extensions are loaded.
 - php.ini is configured.
-- TYPO3 is able create and delete files and directories within the installations root directory.
+- TYPO3 is able to create and delete files and directories within the installation's root directory.

 If no issues are detected, the installation process can continue.